Security and Compliance

 KVM virtualization is now supported on IBM POWER8 systems.
-In addition, this update introduces support for KVM virtualization on the IBM POWER9 (little-endian) and IBM z Systems architectures.
+In addition, this update introduces support for KVM virtualization on the IBM POWER9 (little-endian) and IBM Z architectures.
 However, these require the use of kernel version 4.14, provided by the kernel-alt packages.

 Red Hat Insights

 Since Red Hat Enterprise Linux 7.2, the Red Hat Insights service is available.
 Red Hat Insights is a proactive service designed to enable you to identify, examine, and resolve known technical issues before they affect your deployment.
 Insights leverages the combined knowledge of Red Hat Support Engineers, documented solutions, and resolved issues to deliver relevant, actionable information to system administrators.